dgatmk/gwa-avada-child-theme/README.md

 2. Code that handled the Partner Communities - Waukesha "Read More/Less" containers.
 3. Code that helps hide author links on single post pages.

+---

+### theme-options.js (2018.12.03)

+Added some code for the Partner Communities - Waukesha page.
+There's a section in the slide our area that needs to have both columns set to equal height then the slide area is triggered.